 Involving patients is at the heart of all we do.

-We have appointed Lay partners and Lay associates to work with us.
+We have appointed Public partners and associates to work with us.

 Douglas is a learning and development specialist with a background in the pharmaceutical industry.
 He is an NHS patient and has been a carer and advocate.
 Douglas is involved with a number of NHS organisations in a lay capacity.
 He started his voluntary work as a board member of his local Healthwatch and as a patient leader at his local NHS trusts.
 His work has grown and now also includes regional and national projects.
 In October 2019 Douglas formally joined the Oxford AHSN.

 Georgina is a retired public sector solicitor.
 She has been a patient/public contributor since 2007.
 Her extensive involvement experience includes sitting on patient panels, contributing to Care Quality Commission inspections and providing patient stories to NHS leadership training.
 Georgina is a rheumatology champion, working with the Oxford AHSN to raise awareness of inflammatory arthritis.

 Alison has a background in financial services specialising in customer experience, staff development and change management.
 She now uses this experience to help a wide range of organisations to improve.
 Alison is a lay representative for Health Education England and a member of the Pharmacy Executive Stakeholder Group at the University of Reading.
 She completed the Leading Together programme in 2016.
 Her Oxford AHSN roles include membership of the Patient Experience operational group and Patient Safety Collaborative oversight group.

 Karen is passionate about the NHS and patient and public involvement in all public committees and groups, at all levels.
 She is an advocate for marginalised and disadvantaged groups with a background in education, training and development.
 Karen has experience of caring, dementia, learning disability, ASD, ADHD and life-limiting disease.
 Read more about Karen’s roles here.